HarshArya04/Focus-Shield/README.md

 ``

 ## 🛠️ How to Install (for Hackathon Judges)

-Since this is not yet on the Chrome Web Store, you can load it manually:

 1.  **Download:** Download this project as a ZIP file and unzip it, or clone the repository.
 2.  **Open Extensions:** Open Chrome and navigate to `chrome://extensions`.